-Scope note: This property identifies E57 Material employed in an E11 Modification.
+Scope note: This property identifies the instance of E57 Material employed in aninstanc of E11 Modification.

-The E57 Material used during the E11 Modification does not necessarily become incorporated into the E24 Physical Human-Made Thing that forms the subject of the E11 Modification.
+The instance of E57 Material used during the instance of E11 Modification does not necessarily become incorporated into the instance of E24 Physical Human-Made Thing that forms the subject of the instance of E11 Modification.

 Examples: